rexresearch

 Preparation of Paper Coated with Polymerized Linseed Oil

-magnetically stirred for 10 min. then the mixture was applied to
+were magnetically stirred for 10 min. then the mixture was

-The oil penetrated quickly into the paper due to its low
+paint brush.
+The oil penetrated quickly into the paper due to

-viscosity.
-The coated paper was hung from a rope and allowed to
+its low viscosity.
+The coated paper was hung from a rope and

 Fourier Transform Infrared Spectroscopy (FTIR)